 From this day, and the 2 years of open space and explorations we have a wealth of material, tools, “elephants in the room” to explore, taboos, joyful stories to share, painful memories to consider in a theatrical form.
 We are ready to make “Revelation – The More Show” – a clothing optional exploration of our humanity

 Final projects in 2018

 On October 8th we enter the r&d space.
 We will, hopefully, have our first grant of funding to pay actors and creatives for the first time.
 We have had donations to enrich the pot and reduce our reliance on Arts Council.

+After a year’s break to move to Scotland for work and to reconsider the underlying explorations, I am reopening Revelation as a process (Nov 2020 and onwards).
 I welcome your thoughts including suggestions of other people I should know about, and concerns on anything I have written so far.
 I especially welcome collaborators/drivers who may see the right way forward for this embryonic r&d.